nix-community/nixpkgs-lint/readme.md

 - need to locate this information back to a source location

 Often one or more of these would be pretty involved.
-Furthermore, it locks you into a specific parser (which may or may not have provide source information, parse all things correctly, etc.).
+Furthermore, it locks you into a specific parser (which may or may not have provided source information, parse all things correctly, etc.).

 Enter tree-sitter.
 The [Nix grammar for